lilipads/CarND-Path-Planning-Project/README.md

 We are using a simple cost function now and it's worth improving.
 For example, it can incorporate jerkiness, accleration, etc. all as part of the cost in future.

 The adjustable speed limit is very much based on heuristic right now to avoid the "exceed max accelration" error.
-Someitmes, we still exceed max acceleration and other times, it is driving too slow.
+Sometimes, we still exceed max acceleration and other times, it is driving too slow.
 Ideally, we can read the nromal acceleration data directly and control for that.

 Lastly, we currently don't predict other cars' behavior, and assume that they will all drive straight ahead at their current speed.
 In highway driving this is generally not a problem.
 But prediction can help foresee situations where the car on the right is about to switch into our lane.
 Then we can slow down before the car switches into our lane.